FAQs on 529s.

 How does CollegeChoice 529 work?

-When you enroll in CollegeChoice 529, you choose to invest in one or more of nine different investment options, including an Age-Based Option and Individual Portfolios, based upon your investing preferences and risk tolerance.
+When you enroll in CollegeChoice 529, you choose to invest in one or more of nine different investment options, including a Year of Enrollment Option and Individual Portfolios, based upon your investing preferences and risk tolerance.
 All of the contributions made to your account grow tax-deferred and the distributions are free from federal and Indiana state taxes if used for qualified higher education expenses.1

 How do I open a CollegeChoice 529 account?